Neutral Magnetic Monopole in the Standard Model

 which has a singular solution

 This is the naked Cho-Maison monopole in the standard model which has the magnetic charge $4\pi/e$ (not $2\pi/e$), which could be identified as the Schwinger monopole.

 With the boundary condition

 we can integrate (\ref{cmeq}) and have the dressed Cho-Maison monopole carrying the magnetic charge $q_m=4\pi/e$, which has a non-trivial Higgs and W boson dressing \cite{plb97,epjc15}.
-The monopole solution is shown in Fig. \ref{ncmm} in black curves.
-The mathematical existence proof of the monopole is provided by Yang \cite{yang}, and the stability of the monopole is proved by Gervalle and Volkov \cite{gv}.
+One can provide the mathematical existence proof of the solution \cite{yang}, and prove the dynamical stability of the monopole \cite{gv}.

-It is well known that we can also construct the anti-monopole solution.
-Moreover, we can generalize it a dyon solution which has an extra electric charge, and to anti-dyon solution \cite{epjc15,pta19}.
+Moreover, we can also construct the anti-monopole solution, and generalize it to a dyon (and anti-dyon) solution which has an extra electric charge \cite{epjc15,pta19}.
 Also, we can couple the monopole solution to gravity and have the gravitating electroweak monopole and/or Reissner-Nordstrom type magnetic blackhole \cite{pta19,arx24}

 The monopole has the following energy \cite{plb97,epjc15,pta19},

 where $M=(4\pi/g^2) M_W$.
 There are two points to be emphasized here.
 First, the boundary condition (\ref{bc0}) makes $E_\rho$, $E_W$, and $E_{\rho W}$ finite.
 But $E_0$ becomes infinite, so that it has infinite energy.
 This is because $B_\mu$ in (\ref{ans0}) has the monopole point singularity at the origin.
 This means that we can not estimate the monopole mass classically.
 But this does not disqualify the solution.
 The second point is that the energy scale is fixed by $M$.
 This will become important in the following when we estimate the mass of the Cho-Maison monopole.